prividentity/ultrapass_identity_check/README.md

 The repository also contains code examples for React.js and Node.js/Express that demonstrate how to call these pre-built web pages and perform identity verification.

+The [env.example](env.example) file contains the environment variables that are need to configure the application.
+Add your API key under REACT_APP_API_KEY.

 To customize the verification session for your specific use case, you can update the configuration in [src/config.ts](src/config.ts).
 This file contains the configuration used to create the verification session and can be adjusted as needed.

 ## Testcases